 Turkeys are intelligent wild animals that are wary of humans.
-Their keen eyesight makes up for their lack of smell and they can detect even the slightest amount of movement, so hunting them does present a challenge.
+Their keen eyesight makes up for their lack of smell and they can detect even the slightest amount of movement, so hunting them is challenging.
 We encourage you to learn all you can before hitting the woods to begin your turkey hunting adventures – a safe and successful hunt depends on it.

-Is the most widely distributed subspecies east of the Mississippi River.
+Easterns are the most widely distributed subspecies east of the Mississippi River.
 They are also the most abundant.
-The can be found in 38 states and numerous Canadian provinces.
+They can be found in 38 states and numerous Canadian provinces.
 They are characterized by chestnut-brown tips on their tail feathers and white and black bars on their wings.
-Adult males or toms weight 18-30 pounds while females or hens typically weigh in around 8 to 12 pounds.
+Adult males or toms weigh 18-30 pounds while females or hens typically weigh in around 8 to 12 pounds.
 Eastern toms have what is considered the strongest gobbles of all subspecies.
-They also tend to have the longest bears of all the subspecies.
+They also tend to have the longest beards of all the subspecies.

 Florida or Osceola

-Gets its name from its home location as its only found in Florida.
-They are characterized by dark-brown tips on their tail feather, mostly black wing feather with very small bands of white.
-Adult males typically weigh in around 20 pound while the females weigh in around 8 to 12 pounds.
+Osceolas are only found in Florida.
+They are characterized by dark-brown tips on their tail feathers, mostly black wing feathers with very small bands of white.
+Adult males typically weigh around 20 pounds while the females weigh around 8 to 12 pounds.
 These turkeys have long legs, strong gobbles and very long spurs, while their beards are usually shorter than their Eastern counterparts.
 They are considered among hunters to be the toughest species to call into range.

-Is concentrated in western desert regions of Texas, Oklahoma, Kansas and other western states.
+Rios concentrate in the western desert regions of Texas, Oklahoma, Kansas and other western states.
 Mexico also has a healthy population.
 They are characterized by tan-colored tips on their tail feathers, equal black and white barring on wing feathers and moderate gobbles and beards.
-Adult males weigh in around 20 pounds while their female counterparts weigh in around 8 to 12 pounds.
+Adult males weigh around 20 pounds while their female counterparts weigh around 8 to 12 pounds.

-Are only found in Arizona, New Mexico and the Sierra Madres of Mexico.
+Gould's are only found in Arizona, New Mexico and the Sierra Madres of Mexico.
 Population wise, Gould’s are few.
 They are characterized by snow-white tips on their tail feathers with long legs.
-Adult males weigh in around 18 to 30 pounds while the females weigh in around 12 to 14 pounds.
-These wild turkeys have moderate gobbles and beard-lengths.
+Adult males weigh around 18 to 30 pounds while the females weigh around 12 to 14 pounds.
+These wild turkeys have moderate gobbles and beard lengths.

-Are found in about a 50,000 square mile area in the Yucatan Peninsula of Mexico, northern Belize and the El Peten region of northern Guatemala.These beautiful birds are characterized by their unmistakable rainbow-like iridescent feathering, grey tail feathers that feature blue and gold tips.
-Adult males weigh in around 11 or 12 pounds and females weigh in at around 6 to 7 pounds, making them the smaller of the species.
-They have a unique, high-pitched “gobble” that is preceded by a hollow drumming sound.
-Even the males do not have beards but they do have very long spurs.
+Ocellated turkeys are found in about a 50,000-square-mile area in the Yucatan Peninsula of Mexico, northern Belize and the El Peten region of northern Guatemala.These beautiful birds are characterized by their unmistakable rainbow-like iridescent feathering and grey tail feathers that feature blue and gold tips.
+Adult males weigh around 11 or 12 pounds, and females weigh around 6 to 7 pounds, making them the smaller of the species.
+They have a unique, high-pitched “gobble," usually referred to as signing, that is preceded by a hollow drumming sound.
+The adult males also are known for long spurs.
+However, unlike the male North American wild turkeys, male Ocellated turkeys do not have beards.

 To get more in-depth information about wild turkey appearances, visit our Wild Turkey Basics page.